BobFrostMan/wrappedelements/README.md

 - Automatic web driver recreation if it's dead or quit
 - Your own custom blocks will be highly reusable

-## Getting started
+## Setup
 ### Maven
-1. Add wrappedelements and selenium java dependency to your pom file:
+Add wrappedelements and selenium java dependency to your pom file:
 ```maven
 <dependency>
     <groupId>ua.foggger</groupId>